Briefing document

 Business Property Relief (BPR) and Agricultural Property Relief (APR) are Inheritance Tax (IHT) reliefs available to individuals and trustees on eligible business and agricultural assets.

 The reliefs can reduce the value of the assets for IHT purposes by either 50% or 100%.
-There is no cap on the value that can be relieved using BPR or APR, so these reliefs can be very valuable.
+Prior to 6 April 2026, there is no cap on the value that can be relieved using BPR or APR, so these reliefs can be very valuable.
+From 6 April 2026, the government intends to introduce a combined £1million allowance for 100% relief for APR and BPR assets, with relief for any amounts in excess of the allowance being restricted to 50%.
+The relief allowance will broadly operate in the same way as the nil rate band, except that any unused allowance will not transfer to a surviving spouse on death.

 The reliefs are applied when assets are transferred and an IHT charge would otherwise arise, such as on death of an individual or when assets are given to or from the trustees of certain types of trust that are within the scope of IHT charges.